-When I was Pursuing Bachelor of Computer Applications, I came to know about the potential of programming.
-For some reason, my work area is changed, and I am not into programming much.
+When I was Pursuing a Bachelor of Computer Applications, I came to know about the potential of programming.
+For some reason, my work area has changed, and I am not into programming much.
 Deep inside, I want my son to learn to code.
 He is still small, and I am planning to introduce programming to him at the right age.
-I think the best age should be when he will be of 7 or 8 years old.
+I think the best age should be when he will be 7 or 8 years old.

 But, when we talk about introducing programming to kids, the question is what is the right age for that?
 It must not be too early.
 As per the learning abilities, research shows that 7-8 years is the right age for kids to start getting a programming education.
 At this age, they are old enough to understand the fundamentals.

 You need to be very careful how you approach the situation.
 You must not force your child to code.
 If your child resists, then pull back and approach your kid when he is more comfortable sitting in front of the computer for longer durations.